 Prior to selling on Amazon, Paul had tried to develop 8 to 9 different businesses, all of which failed because he did not have a system in place to make them successful.
-He worked over 60 hours a week trying to get his final business attempt up and running and worked waiting tables on the side.
-All in effort to reach his goal of financial freedom, freedom of location, ability to spend time with family and to one day be able to help others learn how to build and sustain their own business.
+He worked over 60 hours a week trying to get his final business attempt up and running and worked waiting tables on the side—all in an effort to reach his goal of financial freedom, freedom of location, ability to spend time with family, and to one day be able to help others learn how to build and sustain their own business.

 It wasn’t until he saw that an old friend started selling on Amazon and made $15,000 in his first month, after taking the Amazing Selling Machine (ASM) training course, that he realized an Amazon business was something he should try.

-Paul made sure to follow Amazing Selling Machine steps by the book, developing a landing page, his website, emails, and simple logo.
-All of which allowed him to launch his first product quickly and on Amazon’s first Prime Day.
+Paul made sure to follow Amazing Selling Machine steps by the book, developing a landing page, his website, emails, and a simple logo.
+All of this allowed him to launch his first product quickly on Amazon’s first Prime Day.
 With 9 sales on his first day and $50,000 in sales in his first 6 months, Paul could not believe his business was actually working.

-- There are benefits to obtaining trademarks and registering your brand.
-Mike stresses the importance of getting brands trademarked sooner rather than later.
-Amazon Seller Central provides a place for sellers to register their brands if they are trademarked.
+- Obtain trademarks and register your brand, sooner rather than later.
+Amazon Seller Central provides a place for sellers to register your brands if they are trademarked.
 Check Amazon specific guidelines as to the types of trademarks they accept.

-- Mike asserts that “the big bucks” come from building a brand and learning from the first product.
-ASM’s goal is have products up, running and making money within 6 months.
-After launching their first product, sellers can grow their business using ASM tips and the knowledge the seller gains in launching their first product.
+- “The big bucks” come from building a brand and learning from the first product.
+ASM’s goal is to get your products up, running, and making money within 6 months.
+After launching your first product, you can grow your business using ASM tips and the knowledge you gain in launching your first product.

 April 4th – 6th , Paul has the opportunity to speak at his first Amazing.com live event, SellerCon in Orlando, FL.
 He attended his first Amazing.com live event in 2016 and still uses things he learned at the event today.
 For those unable to attend SellerCon, Amazing.com is offering live streaming of the entire conference for $397.
 However, if you become a member of Amazing Selling Machine before the end of March, 2018, you will receive free access to the live stream and a recording of the event to keep.